-We note that Centerville will continue to maintain the 2nd lowest Municipal property tax rate of any Montgomery County municipality at a rate of \$2.35 per \$1,000 of assessed valuation.
+Centerville takes great pride in announcing for the 36th consecutive year that the City requested no increase in its Municipal Property tax rates.
+The City will continue to maintain the 2nd lowest Municipal property tax rate of any Montgomery County municipality at a rate of \$2.35 per \$1,000 of assessed valuation.
 The recent passage of Issue 3, increasing Centerville's income tax rate from 1.75% to 2.25% should enable the City to continue to maintain its low property tax rate for the foreseeable future.

 Following the passage of Issue 3 the City was able to add funding to the annual street program.
-Funding for 2017 Street Repair program has increased 57% from the 2017 budget; with the City spending a little over \$4 million this year.
-Multiple projects are on tap including the annual street resurfacing, concrete repair, and concrete sidewalk repair programs.
+Funding for 2018 Street Repair program has increased 57% from the 2016 budget; with the City spending a little over \$4 million this year.
+Multiple projects are on tap including the annual street resurfacing, concrete repair, hiker-biker path repairs, streetscape improvements, and concrete sidewalk repair programs.